Deployment and Release

 • SDK

-• Release: vlayer releases new SDK versions daily.
+• Release: vlayer releases new SDK versions in nightly and stable channels.

 • Installation: Developers add the SDK to their project dependencies.